One hour private tennis lesson is $75 for one individual.

 One hour tennis lesson is $90 for two or three and

-$120 for a private mini clinic for four juniors.
+$120 for a private mini clinic for four adults or juniors.

 Rick began playing tennis at six years old in Maryland with his older brothers and sisters.
 Growing up with five older siblings there was always someone in the family looking to hit tennis balls.
 Rick participated weekly in junior tennis clinics, private instruction, and USTA tournaments.